mr-sk/datacoco.core/README.md

 c['secret1']['answer_to_the_universe']
 42
 ```
-Note: The config class uses base64 encryption for any key named pwd or password will be assumed base 64 encrypted.
+Note: The config class assumes base64 encryption for any key named pwd or password.

 ## Development